RfidResearchGroup/ChameleonUltra/docs/firmware.md

 - Execute the script `resource/tools/enter_dfu.py`

 The device stays in DFU mode for ~30s.
-While in DFU mode waiting for the update, the LEDs 4 and 5 blink alternatively green.
+While in DFU mode waiting for the update, the LEDs 4 and 5 blink alternatively green 🟢🟢.
 You can then perform firmware upgrades either via a GUI or the command line:

 1. Download nRF Util from the [nRF website](https://www.nordicsemi.com/Products/Development-tools/nrf-util)